Perak

 .
 Consumer’s perception this ministry as a complaints counter.

 .
-Launched the consumer’s complaints services rules so the consumers can know which
+Launched the consumer’s complaints services rules so the

-department is responsible to receive the complaints.
+department is responsible to receive

 .
 Updated the information system.